Floating-Island/UE4-TDD-CI_Testing/README.md

 I didn't make anything special, just read what others have done and used it here.

 Requirements:
-  -Unreal Engine 4 (4.22).
+  - Unreal Engine 4 (4.22).
-  -git.
+  - git.
-  -github.
+  - github.
-  -ngrok.
+  - ngrok.
-  -Jenkins.
+  - Jenkins.
-  -OpencppCodeCoverage.
+  - OpencppCodeCoverage.

 I assume you understand how Test-Driven Development (TDD) and Continuous Integration (CI) works.